abhi11/twitter-trend/README.md

 * HTTPS Connnection
 * Correct API URLs
 * Authentication mechanism(Although, one needs to have an app registered with Twitter)
+* Most importantly, python version it works on both 2.x and 3.x

 ## Usage